BND Hamburger Icon

 Experts estimate that there are about 30 million PowerPoint presentations created every day!

 Before you begin recording your presentation, it’s important to set the slide time using the rehearsal toolbar.
 This will give you an idea of how long each slide will run before advancing to the next one.
-It will also allow you to practice your presentation and understand how long the runtime will be.
-Like setting up the slide show, this window can be accessed via the Slide Show tab.
+It will also allow you to practice your presentation and understand how long the run time will be.
+Like setting up the slideshow, you can access this window via the Slide Show tab.

 Slide Show > Rehearse Timings

-After recording the last slide, PowerPoint will ask whether you want to keep the slide timings or not.
+After recording the last slide, PowerPoint will ask whether you want to keep the slide timings.

-Once your slide timings are set, you can record your slide show.
+Once you’ve set your slide timings, you can record your slideshow.

 Navigate to Slide Show > Record Slide Show to begin your recording.
-Click End Show and save your file once you are done recording.
-After saving, your presentation is ready to be sent to clients, customers or played at your convention or conference booth.
+Click End Show and save your file once you’ve finished recording.
+After saving, your presentation is ready to be sent to clients or customers, uploaded to YouTube, or played at your convention or conference booth.

-Here are some quick tips to check for before recording your presentation:
+Here are some quick tips to check before recording your presentation:

-1. Before beginning your recording, make sure you adjust the Play Narrations and the Use Timings checkboxes.
+1. Prior to recording, make sure you adjust the Play Narrations and the Use Timings checkboxes.

-2. If you want all narration and slide transitions included, both boxes should be checked.
+2. If you want all narration and slide transitions included, be sure to check both boxes.

-3. To create a silent sequence of slides, make sure the Play Narrations button is deselected.
+3. To create a silent sequence of slides, make sure the Play Narrations button remains deselected.

 What is PowerPoint autoplay?